 A long-time and respected community and political activist, Ann and several colleagues formed ABR Associates in the 1990s to manage Marin political campaigns.
 While Ann retired in 2011, she remains active in Marin community.

 Ann and her family moved to San Rafael in 1969.
 She quickly became active in the League of Women Voters, serving as president of the local organization and two terms on the state board of the league.

 In 1974, Falkirk – the Dollar Estate – was facing demolition and Ann and many other community members fought to save the mansion.
 Their campaign was successful, with the City of San Rafael eventually purchasing the site.
 Ann served for many years on the Cultural Affairs Commission that oversees the Falkirk Community Center and for eight years on the San Rafael Planning Commission.

 A California native who was raised in Orange County, Ann graduated from the University of California.

 Paula was the first woman elected district attorney in the County of Marin and the Bay Area.
-As D.A. she stressed prevention and protection and in so doing Paul created a new template for the county.
-During her tenure, Paula created the Jeannette Prandi Children’s Center, adult and juvenile drug court, mental health court, the Sexual Assault response Team and many other innovative programs to better deal with victims and offender.
+As D.A. she stressed prevention and protection and in so doing Paula created a new template for the county.
+During her tenure, Paula co-founded the Jeannette Prandi Children’s Center, adult and juvenile drug court, mental health court, the Sexual Assault response Team and many other innovative programs to better deal with victims and offenders.

 In retirement, Paula volunteers with the First Responder Support Network and Soroptimist International of Marin County, raising funds for projects supporting women and girls.